[REUTERS PHARMA EUROPE 2026]

 Omnichannel & Customer Experience

-Last year's event laid out a blueprint for rewiring customer engagement with AI across segmentation, targeting, and activation.
+Last year's event (at Reuters Pharma 2025) laid out a blueprint for rewiring customer engagement with AI across segmentation, targeting and activation.
 This year the question shifts from vision to execution.
 What has actually moved the needle, and where are teams still stuck?

 From omnichannel vision to omnichannel reality.
 What has changed and where are we stuck?